brandon-segal/Incline-mobile/README.md

 Goals Mobile Project
 =====================
-An Ionic Angular project containing features for the TFP C4 application.
-Configured for use on both iOS and Android devices.
+An Angular Project containing features from a Ionic project modified to work as a PWA.
+Configured for use on both on the web and utilize service workers and firebase to store information.
 Consists of the following additional features:

 * Sass for stylesheets
 * Jasmine and Karma for unit tests